-A student may petition to be permitted to fulfil certain program requirements by doing work at the graduate degree level outside the University of Toronto and TST systems.
-The student must show that such external study will strongly support his or her educational objectives for the program, and that appropriate external courses are available.
-The student's faculty advisor must signify his or her support of the petition before it can be considered by the GCTS Director, who then has the authority to grant it.
-No more than half the courses counted towards the student's degree requirements may be external courses.
+A student may petition to be permitted to fulfill certain program requirements by doing work at the graduate degree level outside the University of Toronto and TST systems.
+The student must show that such external study will strongly support their educational objectives for the program, and that appropriate external courses are available.
+The student's faculty advisor must signify their support of the petition before it can be considered by the GCTS Director, who then has the authority to grant it.
+No more than 1.0 FCE (full-course equivalents) of external courses, inclusive of any credits granted under section 7.2, may be counted towards the student's degree requirements.
 The registrar of the student's college of registration will advise how the external courses will be reported in the student's academic record.
+Credit cannot be granted for work completed at other institutions while a student is on a Leave of Absence from a TST program.